After Elderly Woman Changed Will To Give Caregiver $500,000, Family Fights Decision In Court

 And as their relationship developed, Hanna gave Elizabeth more and more gifts–including massages and AirPods and airline tickets.
 Seven months before she passed away, Hanna revised her will to leave Elizabeth a substantial sum–almost $500,000.

-Although Ed was the exectutor of his aunt’s estate, he was never told about the change.
+Although Ed was the executor of his aunt’s estate, he was never told about the change.

 “All of this development last fall was terribly surprising and disturbing,” said Ed.